Frequently Asked Questions

 What equipment/software is used to produce the podcasts?

-Audio is recorded on an Apple Powerbook G4 using Garageband 3.
+Audio is recorded using a Samson C01U USB microphone on an Apple MacBook Pro using Garageband '08.
 MP3 encoding is done using iTunes, and then the podcast is created using Podcast Maker.
-(Also testing Cast Easy.)

 Why are the files encoded so crappily?